For best experience please turn on javascript and use a modern browser!

 As soon as you have completed 180 European Credits and have met the specific major requirements of your degree (see Academic Standards & Procedures) you are ready to graduate.
 You will receive a Bachelor of Arts or Bachelor of Science diploma accompanied by an official grade list and diploma supplement.
 There is also a festive graduation ceremony each year taking place in July to celebrate your achievements.

-Mind that the graduation process requires your attention and you are strongly advised to monitor your own progress towards meeting the graduation requirements not only in your final semester but at the end of every semester.
+Be mindful that the graduation process requires your attention and you are strongly advised to monitor your own progress towards meeting the graduation requirements not only in your final semester but at the end of every semester.
 Your tutor is there to guide you in determining whether you have met the graduation requirements.

 Important dates